itseez3d/metaperson/docs/business-integration/js_api.md

 ---
 # JS API

-Communication between an iframe with MetaPerson Creator and your page is performed via a messaging mechanism.
-Messages with special events are both posted to and received from the MetaPerson Creator.
+Communication between MetaPerson Creator and your HTML page or application is performed via a messaging mechanism.
+JavaScript messages with special events are both posted to and received from the MetaPerson Creator.
-Once the MetaPerson Page is loaded, it sends a `metaperson_creator_loaded` event.
-Only after that configuration messages can be sent to MetaPerson Creator page.
+Once MetaPerson Creator page is loaded, it sends a `metaperson_creator_loaded` event.
+After that, you can send JS messages to MetaPerson Creator, e.g. configuration parameters.
-Also you can check if the MetaPerson Creator is loaded via the `window.metaPersonCreator.isLoaded` parameter.

-As an example you can look at the [web integration sample](web_integration).
+As an example, you can look at the [web integration sample](web_integration).

 ## MetaPerson Creator Versions
-There are two version of the MetaPerson Creator: **Desktop** and **Mobile**.
+There are two versions of MetaPerson Creator: **Desktop** and **Mobile**.
 It is recommended to use the former on desktop platforms and the latter on mobile platforms.

 Use the following URLs to integrate these versions into your site or application: